Reading Tutor or Family Education Volunteer - READWS

 The course is taught by a team of experienced trainers who present such topics as the definition and characteristics of dyslexia; the essential components of reading instruction; the history and principals of Orton-Gillingham; phonological awareness; the scope and sequence of Orton-Gillingham teaching via Wilson Reading System materials (including sounds, syllable types and spelling rules); sight words; plus phonics games and activities.

 3. Tutor Two Times Weekly

 Tutoring usually takes place twice a week at the child's school during the school day.
-Each lesson lasts about 45 minutes.
+Each lesson lasts 45-60 minutes.
 Tutors are asked to give back 60 hours of free tutoring after taking the Augustine training.